starlit-nox/reading-notes/201/Class01/classnotes_01.md

 ### Getting Started Summary

 ### Introduction to HTML Summary
-1. **Compose a short poem descriibing how HTTP sends data between computers.**
+1. **Compose a short poem describing how HTTP sends data between computers.**

 Haiku

 ```
 Send a request to the server friend
 Asking for something to be returned
-Oh cilent, where is my copy?
+Oh client, where is my copy?
 Finally, approved with a 200 OK.
 ```

 2. **Describe how HTML, CSS, and JS files are “parsed” in the browser.**

-- browser parses the files by which one that leads, which is HTML and it reads and reocgnizes any link elements referenced to external CSS stylehseets and script elements referenced to scripts
+- browser parses the files by which one that leads, which is HTML and it reads and recognizes any link elements referenced to external CSS stylesheets and script elements referenced to scripts

 - it sends requests back to the server for any CSS and JS files and from those it parses CSS and JS